themis-project/themis-checker-server/README.md

 or just add `gem 'themis-checker-server'` to your Gemfile and run `bundle`.

 ## Example
-A service checker subclasses `Themis::Checker::Server` and overrides two methods.
+A service checker should subclass `Themis::Checker::Server` and override two methods.

-Here's the example:
+Here's an example:

 ```ruby
 require 'themis/checker/server'
 require 'themis/checker/result'